Don’t you just wish it was all a bit…easier?

 “I really enjoyed all aspects of the course and it was great value for money.
 Jo’s handcrafted content was dynamic and fun yet also relevant, educational and packed full of great advice and tips for improving copy, content and business in general.
 Jo’s resources and material showed a great understanding of the issues in copy and content and how to overcome them.

-I liked the fact that Jo tailored my part of the course to my individual needs – a factor which sets it apart from other online courses.
-This meant my individual needs were addressed and led to a huge improvement in my writing skills and confidence.
+The course has led to a huge improvement in my writing skills and confidence.
 An excellent course for both experienced and budding translators and copywriters.
 I can’t recommend this course and Jo’s skills highly enough! “

 Christina Allen, Translator, Bella Translations